HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 ---
-title: Razl - Scripts
+title: Sitecore Razl - Scripts
 layout: RazlLayout
 ---

-# Razl
+# Sitecore Razl

-## Razl Script
+## Sitecore Razl Script

-Razl allows the user to to create XML documents that define connections to Sitecore servers and the operations Razl should perform on those servers.
+Sitecore Razl allows the user to to create XML documents that define connections to Sitecore servers and the operations Sitecore Razl should perform on those servers.
 These can then be executed from the Command Prompt or build scripts.

 ### Command line parameters

-The command line parameters Razl accepts from the command line are as follows:
+The command line parameters Sitecore Razl accepts from the command line are as follows:

 1. **/script** Specifies the path to the script file
-2. **/TLS12** when passed the value "true", Razl enables the TLS 1.2 protocol when communicating with the webserver
+2. **/TLS12** when passed the value "true", Sitecore Razl enables the TLS 1.2 protocol when communicating with the webserver

-To run a Razl script with TLS 1.2 enabled, use a command similar to:
+To run a Sitecore Razl script with TLS 1.2 enabled, use a command similar to:

     Razl.exe /script:Migrate.xml /TLS12:true

-### Running a Razl Script
+### Running a Sitecore Razl Script

-A Razl script can be run from the command line with the following parameter:
+A Sitecore Razl script can be run from the command line with the following parameter:

     Razl.exe /script:"{path to script file}"

-The value {path to script file} should be replaced with the path to the XML file that contains the Razl script to run, for example:
+The value {path to script file} should be replaced with the path to the XML file that contains the Sitecore Razl script to run, for example:

     Razl.exe /script:Migrate.xml
     Razl.exe /script:"c:\Site Migration\Razl.xml"

-### Razl Script XML
+### Sitecore Razl Script XML

-The XML for Razl scripts is very simple and is made up of connections and operations, by combining connections with operations Razl will perform tasks on the intended Sitecore instances.
-Below is an overview of the entire Razl XML:
+The XML for Sitecore Razl scripts is very simple and is made up of connections and operations, by combining connections with operations Sitecore Razl will perform tasks on the intended Sitecore instances.
+Below is an overview of the entire Sitecore Razl XML:

     <razl>
       <connection name="" readOnly ="" install="true|false">